5th Bombardment Group (5th BG) "Bomber Barons"

 The 5th Bombardment Group (5th BG) nicknamed "Bomber Barons" operated in the Pacific during World War II.
 At the start of the Pacific War, assigned to the 7th Air Force (7th AF).
 In 1943 assigned to the 13th Air Force (13th AF).
 On June 15, 1944 became part of the Far East Air Force (FEAF) until the end of the war.

 Headquarters Squadron (HQ)

 During 1941, the 31st BS was part of the 7th Air Force and based at Hickam Field.
 During 1942, assigned to Mokuleia Field.
 On December 1, 1942 arrives at Bomber 1 on Espiritu Santo.

 On December 30, 1943 lost is B-24D "Pretty Prairie Special" 41-24186 piloted by Lt.
 Colonel Marion D. Unruh.
 Nine of the crew are captured and become Prisoners Of War (POW).
-Only Unruh survives the Pacific War.
+Only Unruh survived captivity until the Pacific War.